 Kefir cheese is 99% lactose-free

-The curds (or the cheese) portion of kefir contains most of the fat, casein, and vitamin A, but whey also contains a lot of beneficial properties and they both contain probiotics.
+The curds (or the cheese) portion of kefir contains most of the fat, casein, and vitamin A; but whey also contains a lot of beneficial properties, and they both (curds and whey) contain probiotics.
 Kefir cheese is loaded with calcium because it is so concentrated.
 The good lactic acid bacteria in kefir eat the lactose (milk sugars) out of the milk, lower the pH, make it tart, and cause the milk protein to thicken.
 The digestion of the lactose as these bacteria ferment milk makes kefir easily digestible.
 Kefir is considered a pre-digested food.
 The bacteria make probiotics from the sugars and also make it 99% lactose-free.

 One of my favorite stories about kefir cheese comes from a friend who had a little boy with a severe lactose allergy.
 Much to his surprise, his little boy could eat all the kefir cheese his heart desired because it was a lactose-free cheese.
 One of his favorite meals was tacos topped with kefir cheese since regular cheese seemed to bother him - but kefir cheese didn't.
 I can concur that kefir cheese is yummy on tacos!

 Easy Ways To Make Kefir Cheese

 I usually make kefir cheese with a large strainer and a coffee filter and it works great.
 I also got a cheese maker from a company called Kefirko.
 They contacted me when they came out with a Kickstarter program to produce containers to make kefir in, and I loved their cheesemaker.
 I loved it so much I gave them some of my recipes to include in the booklet they sell with the cheese container.
 It's a pretty cool way to make kefir cheese and it can make hard kefir cheese too.
 The only drawback is that it makes smaller amounts of cheese.
 If you would like to check it out, see below.